elemental/elemental-web/source/main/about/index.rst

 About Elemental
 ###############

-Elemental is an open-source library for distributed-memory dense and sparse-direct linear algebra and optimization which builds on top of BLAS, LAPACK, and MPI using modern C++ and additionally exposes interfaces to C and Python (with a Julia interface beginning development).

-The development of Elemental has led to a number of :doc:`research articles <../citing/index>` and a number of related projects, such as the parallel sweeping preconditioner, `PSP <http://github.com/poulson/PSP>`__, and a parallel algorithm for Low-rank Plus Sparse MRI, `RT-LPS-MRI <http://github.com/poulson/rt-lps-mri>`__.

-Unique Features
-***************

 Elemental supports a wide collection of sequential and distributed-memory operations, including support for dense and sparse-direct linear algebra, Linear, Quadratic and Second-Order Cone Programming, and lattice reduction.